UnseenWizzard/git_training/README.md

 ## Getting a _Remote Repository_

 Now we want to grab a _Remote Repository_ and put what's in it onto your machine.

-I'd suggest we use this one [https://github.com/UnseenWizzard/git_training.git if you're not already reading this on github](https://github.com/UnseenWizzard/git_training.git)
+I'd suggest we use this one ([https://github.com/UnseenWizzard/git_training.git](https://github.com/UnseenWizzard/git_training.git) if for some reason you're not already reading this on github).

+> To to that I can use `git clone https://github.com/UnseenWizzard/git_training.git`
+>
+> But as following this tutorial will need you get the changes you make in your _Dev Environment_ back to the _Remote Repository_, and github doesn't just allow anyone to do that to anyone's repo, you'll best create a _fork_ of it right now.
+There's a button to do that on the top right of this page.

+Now that you have a copy of my _Remote Repository_ of your own, it's time to get that onto your machine.

-For that we use `git clone https://github.com/UnseenWizzard/git_training.git`
+For that we use `git clone https://github.com/{YOUR USERNAME}/git_training.git`

 As you can see in the diagram below, this copies the _Remote Repository_ into two places, your _Working Directory_ and the _Local Repositry_.
 Now you see how git is _distributed_ version control.
 The _Local Repository_ is a copy of the _Remote_ one, and acts just like it.
 The only difference is that you don't share it with anyone.